 As countries like Norway have shown, EV ownership is a leading indicator of the broader home electrification movement.
 Once EV sales hit critical mass, interest soars in home electrification upgrades like heat pumps.

-In the U.S., EV tax credits should help keep the momentum going in 2023.
+In the U.S., EV tax credits should help keep the momentum going.
 So, too, should the increasing affordability of EV ownership.
-Dozens of new models are set for 2023, including many under $30,000.
+Dozens of new models have arrived or are on the way, including many under $30,000.

 Reason 3: New tax incentives for home upgrades